 Every system across the nation and around the world is focused on cutting costs, reducing errors, and standardization…all of which are admirable goals.
 However, to solve the problems facing the U.S. Healthcare System, we need new, break-through innovative solutions.
 Embracing risk and accepting and learning from failure are not common practices in healthcare today where the focus is on providing high quality care.
 We need a vehicle or model that will facilitate innovative thinking and transformation as opposed to incremental change.

 Recent best-practice models have instead recognized that for innovation to succeed it must be unencumbered from day-to-day operations of large health systems, operate independently, and be set up with a culture that allows for taking risk- and failing- in order to succeed in the long run, a practice called “failing forward”.

 A recent study of the 50 most successful companies in the world found that the common denominator of these companies was a focus on innovation, and the ability to reinvent themselves or adapt to the changing environment, markets, customer demands, and competition over time.

 Considering these realities, the Innovation Institute has been set up as a standalone company, operating as a for-profit LLC, owned by, non-profit health systems.
-Today the Institute has five health systems that have invested as “Member Owners”.
+Today the Institute has six health systems that have invested as “Member Owners”.
 The Institute is profitable and self-sustaining, unlike traditional R & D divisions that are operated as a department or cost center.

 As I look to the future, I am excited about the potential for the Innovation Institute and what we will do in collaboration with others of like mind.
 I hope you will join us in our efforts and check back on our progress.
 If you do have any questions, suggestions, or are interested in investing, partnering or bringing forth ideas, please do not hesitate to contact us.
 Thank you in advance for your consideration, and God bless!